Access Request System Redesign

 Adding auto-save and selection count in multiple selections.

-2. Table Toolbar Iterations
+Iteration Example 2 - Table Toolbar Iterations

 Iterating on the table toolbar based on observations of user behaviors.